Abedeen25/Understanding-ML/README.md

-# Understanding-ML
+# Understanding-NN
-This project is to familiarize oneself how the code structure of a basic machine learning operations work
+This project is to familiarize oneself how the code structure of a basic Neural Network operations work